 Augur utilizes Smart Contracts to automate the buying and selling of these shares and to resolve the outcome of the predictions.
 This eliminates the need for intermediaries and ensures that the platform is transparent and tamper-proof.

 Augur also utilizes another cryptocurrency called REP. REP holders can participate in the governance of the platform by reporting on the outcome of events and resolving disputes.
 REP holders who report accurately are rewarded, while those who report inaccurately are penalized.
-Overall, Augur provides a decentralized, transparent, and tamper-proof prediction market platform that allows users to make predictions on real-world events.

 Both MakerDAO and Augur demonstrate the power of Smart Contracts and the potential for decentralized solutions to provide innovative and efficient alternatives to traditional centralized systems.